Documentation Index

 Dose form inference

-Tablet, capsule, patch, solution, suspension — inferred from the RxNorm SCD name when the input didn’t carry a discreteform field.
+Tablet, capsule, patch, solution, suspension — inferred from the canonical drug record when the input didn’t carry a discreteform field.

 Display name cleanup